wythe/xenon/docs/xddl.md

 However, records inserted within an encoding range are themselves not considered to be encoding.
 <h2 id="export">1.7 export</h2>

-[export](#export) provides a way to create global properties in a message.
+[&lt;export&gt;](#export) provides a way to create global properties in a message.
 These properties can be used and set by different records as a message is being parsed.

 attributes: none